lohedges/aabbcc/README.md

 system is through the use of [periodic boundary conditions](https://en.wikipedia.org/wiki/Periodic_boundary_conditions).
 Here, particles that are on opposite sides of the unit box can interact through its periodic image.
-This library supports periodic and non-periodic systems in two and three dimensions.
+This library supports periodic and non-periodic systems in an arbitrary number of dimensions (> 2).
 Support is also provided for simulation boxes that are partially periodic, i.e. periodic along specific axes.
 At present, only orthorhombic simulation boxes are supported.

 The code in this library was adapted from parts of the [Box2D](http://www.box2d.org)